Bachelor's Degree Programmes taught in Italian

 Language requirements

-Furthermore, for the Bachelor's degree programme in Language, Civilisation and the Science of Language, to insert English or Anglo-American language into the study plan, understanding of English language at level B2, at least, is expected.
+For students enrolling in the bachelor's degree programme in Language, Civilisation and the Science of Language, in order to include English or Anglo-American languages in their study plan, knowledge of English at at least B2 level is required.

 Meeting your Language Requirements